Admin-7/Mr-Robot-techniques/Welcome-guides.md

 * [[New member orientation guide]] - Found yourself at [[our event(s)|Activities and events]] and wanna get more involved?
 Start here.
 * [[Security culture]] - Before you can fuck shit up, you need to get this shit down.

-Once you have the gist of who we are and what we do, get [a high-level overview of our active Projects](https://github.com/AnarchoTechNYC/meta/projects) and feel free to contribute directly.
+Once you have an idea of who we are and what we do, get [a high-level overview of our active Projects](https://github.com/AnarchoTechNYC/meta/projects) and feel free to contribute directly.